cfpb/design-system/docs/pages/filterable-list-control-panels.md

           style](/design-system/images/uploads/filterable_list_control_panels_s\
           pecs_071620.png)"
     variation_group_name: Standard filterable list
-    variation_group_description: >-
-      Use filters in conjunction with search to help users narrow down large amounts of data or content.
+    variation_group_description: Use filters in conjunction with search to help users narrow down large amounts of data or content.
 Follow form patterns for grouping, layout, and messaging.
 Note that notification messaging sits below the filter and above results.

-      The example below shows a layout as seen on a browse filterable template.
 use_cases: >-
   ### When to use